sebanc/linuxloops/Readme/Recommended-setups.md

 Nothing very specific in that case.
 - Evaluate the space you will want to give to your Linuxloops OS images, free up disk space.
-- If you want to start fresh, you can install a Linuxloops distro on your drive, leaving the necessary space for your images unallocated.
+- If you want to start fresh, you can install a Linux distribution on your drive with Linuxloops, leaving the necessary space for your images unallocated.

 Create an ext4 partition on the unallocated space.